Lyroxide/yomichan-ko-dic/README.md

 You should use all these dictionaries to cover as much ground as possible because either dictionary might have missed some conjugations/words.

-You can also extract the zip and view the JSON files.

 ## Yomichan Setup

 If you are already using Yomichan for Japanese/Chinese, I recommend creating a new profile or new browser to load the dictionaries.